Brendan Rodgers Preview, Player Props: Rockies vs. Giants

-Brendan Rodgers -- .167 average over his past 10 games -- will be in action for the Colorado Rockies against the San Francisco Giants, with Kyle Harrison on the hill, on September 8 at 10:15 PM ET.
+On Saturday, Brendan Rodgers (batting .154 in his past 10 games) and the Colorado Rockies face the San Francisco Giants, whose starting pitcher will be Logan Webb.
+First pitch is at 9:05 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Diamondbacks.
+He had a hitless showing in his most recent game (0-for-5) against the Giants.

 Brendan Rodgers Game Info & Props vs. the Giants